toaderflorin/blog/content/blog/2020-11-18-hooks/index.md

 The question then becomes: how does one keep the functional syntax and, at the same time, allows for the use of state in a component?
 The answer is, of course, hooks.
 Also, changing the syntax doesn't mean the component state or lifecycle are going away.

-There's a <span class="code">useState</span> hook, for example.
-There's also a <span class="code">useEffect</span>, and we'll look at both in a moment.
+There's a `useState` hook, for example.
+There's also a `useEffect`, and we'll look at both in a moment.
 Let's consider a simple application that fetches some data from an API and then does something with it.

 ```typescript
 function App(props) {